 Types of Damages Recoverable in Trucking Accidents

 Personal injury claims generally have three components: special damages, general damages, and punitive damages.
 Special damages are specific economic expenses while general damages are non-economic costs and may vary considerably from situation to situation.
-Punitive damages are punishments doled out for malicious or particularly negligent behavior.
+Punitive damages are punishments doled out for malicious or particularly negligent behavior, and an experienced truck accident lawyer can help ensure the trucking companies are held responsible.

 Special damages are out-of-pocket economic damages resulting from the accident, including: